Stradivario/gapi-core/README.md

 #### Define UserType schema
 ### Folder root/src/user/type/user.type.ts
-##### You can customize every resolver from schema and you can create nested schemas with @ObjectType decorator
+##### You can customize every resolver from schema and you can create nested schemas with @GapiObjectType decorator

 ## User Schema